Redheads Preferred

 Redheads Preferred is a 1926 American silent comedy film directed by Allen Dale and starring Raymond Hitchcock, Marjorie Daw and Theodore von Eltz.
 It was produced by the independent studio Tiffany Pictures.
 The film's sets were designed by the art director Edwin B. Willis.

 Synopsis

-In order to secure a business contract, loyal husband John Morgan drinks heavily and agrees to accompany a mysterious read-headed woman to a dance.
-Discover what is going on his wife dresses up in a red wig and turns up as his escort for the night.
-At first very jealous, after a series of misunderstandings she comes to understand her husband's intentions and helps his secure the contract while keeping her identity secret.
+In order to secure a business contract, loyal husband John Morgan drinks heavily and agrees to accompany a mysterious red-headed woman to a dance.
+Discovering what is going on his wife dresses up in a red wig and turns up as his escort for the night.
+At first very jealous, after a series of misunderstandings she comes to understand her husband's intentions and helps him secure the contract while keeping her identity secret.